ingageco/capacitor-site/pages/docs/reference/config/index.md

 # Configuration File

-<p class="intro">The Capacitor configuration file is used to set high-level options for Capacitor tooling.</p>
+The Capacitor configuration file is used to set high-level options for Capacitor tooling.

 Here is a full example of available configuration options for `capacitor.config.json`: